The stringy geometry of integral cohomology in mirror symmetry: Discussion

 The discovery, exploration, and applications of mirror symmetry have enriched a number of fields in physics and mathematics in the last thirty years,\footnote{Pedagogical reviews of some of the most important developments can be found in~\cite{Cox:2000vi,Hori:2003ds,Aspinwall:2004jr,Aspinwall:2009isa}.} but many fundamental questions remain, and finding the answers to these will lead to significant progress in our understanding of duality in quantum field theory and string theory.
 Perhaps the most difficult yet fundamental task that remains is to define precisely in what category of quantum field theories mirror duality operates.\footnote{IVM thanks Ronen Plesser for emphasizing this point in many discussions over the years.
 An instructive attempt at tackling this question in the context of linear sigma models was made in~\cite{Aspinwall:2015zia}, but further work is required even in that setting.} The progress in mirror symmetry at the level of topological field theory---i.e. the homological mirror symmetry program---and the categorical structures that emerge in that approach all suggest that we have much to learn before we can give a fully satisfactory answer to this seemingly basic question.
 Our work, based on the earlier efforts in~\cite{Vafa:1994rv,Aspinwall:1994uj,Kreuzer:1994qp,Aspinwall:1995rb,Batyrev:2005jc}, suggests that both orbifolds and flat gerbes should be included in the answer, and we hope that some of the methodology and ideas developed herein will be useful in establishing a suitable framework.

 Our study began with~(\ref{eq:torsiongroupsmirror}), which is well-motivated by the intuition that mirror symmetry should exchange even and odd cohomology.
-We were able to show that it holds as a consequence of open mirror symmetry and the splitting of Atiyah-Hirzebruch sequences for the torsion K-groups, but with the assumption that $A(X)$ has only elements of odd order.
+We were able to show that it holds as a consequence of open mirror symmetry and the splitting of Atiyah-Hirzebruch sequences for the torsion K-groups, but with the assumption that every element in $A(X)$ is of odd order.
 Since we also have examples where $A(X)$ has even-order elements, but the sequences nevertheless split, it is clear that the result holds beyond what we have been able to prove.
 Is it true that for any CY threefold